 - 3 How Long Does Invisalign Take To Straighten Your Teeth

 - 4 Is Invisalign The Right Orthodontic Treatment For Me?

 - 5 Factors That Can Affect The Invisalign Treatment Time

 Invisalign is a type of clear aligner that is gaining popularity as an excellent alternative to traditional metal braces.
 It is an orthodontic treatment that uses custom-made transparent aligner trays to fix misaligned teeth and other orthodontic issues.
 The custom-made plastic trays are made from a blend of BPA-free plastic and apply gentle pressure to give you straighter teeth and a beautiful smile.

 How Is Invisalign Different To Traditional Braces?

 Like traditional braces, Invisalign can treat mild to moderate dental issues to improve your smile and oral health.
-They can overbites, underbites, and crossbites.
+They can be overbites, underbites, and crossbites.
 However, there are some major differences between these two orthodontic treatments.

 Both Invisalign and traditional braces can be uncomfortable and painful.
 However, Invisalign users have reported fewer mouth and gum problems than traditional braces users.
-Invisalign uses a special type of plastic that is molded to fit a patient’s teeth unlike metal braces with metal wires that can snap and cut the inside of the cheeks.
+Invisalign uses a special type of plastic that is molded to fit a patient’s teeth, unlike metal braces with metal wires that can snap and cut the inside of the cheeks.